mkareshky/photo-gallery-app/README.md

 # Photo Gallery App

 A responsive, accessible, and test-driven photo gallery application built with React, TypeScript, and Vite.
-The app fetches photos from a public REST API, displays them in a paginated/infinite-scroll gallery, and allows users to click on any photo to see its full-size version along with metadata.
+The app fetches photos from a public REST API, displays them in an infinite‐scroll gallery, and allows users to click on any photo to see its full‐size version along with metadata.
 Accessibility best practices (WCAG 2.1 A) are applied throughout, and the codebase is architected following SOLID principles.

 ---